chithralekhamp/Movie-Sentimental-Analysis/README.md

 # Movie-Sentimental-Analysis
-NLP Challenge: IMDB Dataset of 50K Movie Reviews to perform Sentiment analysis IMDb movie review analysis using Python and LSTM (Long Short-Term Memory) networks.
+NLP Challenge: IMDB Dataset of 50K Movie Reviews to perform Sentiment analysis<br><br>
+IMDb movie review analysis using Python and LSTM (Long Short-Term Memory) networks.
 Sentiment analysis on movie reviews, from data preprocessing to building and training the LSTM model.

 🔹 Introduction to Sentiment Analysis: Understand the basics of sentiment analysis and its importance in natural language processing (NLP)<br>